psugihara/joint/Docs/Tutorial.md

 	  tag(conn, channel)
 	  conn.onMsg = onMsg

-We can then create an exposed function that allows a client to publish a message to a channel:
+We then create an exposed function that allows a client to publish a message to a channel:

 	server.publish = (message, channel) ~
 	  for connection in conns(channel)
 	    connection.onMsg(message)

-You've seen the `conns()` function before -- when called with no parameter, it returns an array of all client `conn` dictionaries.
+You've seen the `conns()` function before--when called with no parameter, it returns an array of all client `conn` dictionaries.
 When a group name is provided as a parameter, it returns the array of client `conn` dictionaries that are tagged with the group name.

 Also, note that with the above implementation of `publish()`, we have the option to not specify a channel, in which case the function broadcasts to all open channels on the server.